digitalocean/kubecon-2022-doks-workshop/02-flux.md

     !*-sealed.yaml
     ```

-After finishing all the steps from this tutorial, you should have a `Git` repository structure similar to:
+After finishing all the steps in this chapter, you should have a `Git` repository structure similar to:

 ```text
 ├── README.md